Wednesday, March 05, 2025

 La Grazia, Paolo Sorrentino (Spring filming - Venice?)

 No Other Choice, Park Chan-wook (Release later this year - Venice?)
+(Remake of Le Couperet by Costa-Gavras)

 The Entertainment System is Down, Ruben Östlund (Keanu Reeves, Kirsten Dunst) (still filming in Budapest?)